What can the Michigan Med curriculum do for my training?

 When will I take the STEP 1 exam?
 Will there be a dedicated study period?

-You will have a dedicated study period of at least six weeks after completing clinical clerkships at the end of the Clinical Trunk.
+You will have a dedicated period of eight weeks after completing clinical clerkships at the end of the Clinical Trunk.
+This includes study time as well as a holiday break.
 You can take the STEP 1 exam anytime during that period.

 Will I be prepared for the STEP exams and residency interviews?